tobiasuihlein/hospital_register/README.md

 * Data Cleaning, Wrangling and Aggregation in Python
 * Setting up, Designing and Populating a multi-language Database in MySQL
 * Performing Exploratory Data Analysis using SQL queries
-* Creating an interactive Streamlit app
+* Creating an interactive Web app using Django

 ### Demo of the Web App
 Data Visuals Page           |  Hospital Search Map with Filter Options